1975 Houston Astros season: June—July

+On June 15, Cliff Johnson hit the second pinch-hit grand slam in franchise history, following Milt May's on May 22, 1974.
+Johnson's blast was a game-winner during the top of the ninth inning to stun the St. Louis Cardinals, 8–7.
+In the bottom of the eighth inning, St. Louis had scored thrice to take a 7–4 lead.
+In the bottom of the eighth inning, Joe Niekro entered with the bases loaded, and surrendered two runs by issuing a walk and allowing a sacrifice fly.
+However, Niekro (2–1) secured the final five outs to earn the victory.
+It was Johnson's first career grand slam, and sixth home run as a pinch hitter.

 On June 23, the Astros took a 6-run lead over the Los Angeles Dodgers.
 Wayne Granger pitched the final 2 2/3 innings; it was Granger's pickoff that ended the contest and secured a 6–5 win for the Astros.

 From June 25 until August 18, Greg Gross reached base in 52 games consecutively to tie Jimmy Wynn for the franchise record.
 During the streak, Gross produced a .345 batting average, .427 on-base percentage (OBP) and .414 slugging percentage (SLG), garnering 70 hits and 30 bases on balls (BB).
 Wynn first set the record from June 4–August 3, 1969.
 Gross' and Wynn's streak trailed the NL record by 6 games, held by Duke Snider, who reached base at least once each game from May 13–July 11, 1954, for the Brooklyn Dodgers.

+First baseman Bob Watson was invited to the MLB All-Star Game, his second career selection, and hosted at County Stadium in Milwaukee, Wisconsin.
+Watson pinch hit for NL starting pitcher Jerry Reuss in the fourth inning, and flied out to left field in his only plate appearance.
+The National League won, 6–3.